Chart Color Schemes

 Queanbeyan Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Queanbeyan Surrounds, as per the ABS Census 2016 data, showed lower cultural diversity with 86.5% of its population born in Australia, 92.5% being citizens, and 94.9% speaking English only at home.
+Queanbeyan Surrounds had a cultural diversity index below the average, with 86.5% of its population born in Australia, 92.5% being citizens, and 94.9% speaking English only at home.
 Christianity was the predominant religion, accounting for 51.7% of people, compared to 52.1% across Rest of NSW.
 The top three ancestry groups were Australian (30.4%), English (29.3%), and Irish (9.8%).

 Frequently Asked Questions - Diversity